Artificial Transmission Line Synthesis Tailored for Traveling-Wave Parametric Processes: Introduction

-Having a synthesis framework would enable a more systematic design of TWPA bandwidths and dispersion relations.
-When designing a TWPA, a key challenge is to selectively enable mode propagation in order to favor desired parametric processes, while suppressing spurious processes that deplete pump photons and degrade noise performance \cite{remm2023intermodulation,pengPRXQuantumFloquet}.
-A phase-mismatch will prevent the exponential growth of a given process along the ATL, but to eliminate it completely one of the modes involved in the process must not propagate.
-Mode filtering becomes all the more critical in devices leveraging several parametric processes, for example parametric amplification and frequency conversion \cite{malnou2025a,ranadive2024a}, where multiple pump tones can mix together.
-Mitigation strategies exist, ranging from leveraging natural chromatic dispersion \cite{macklin2015near,white2015traveling,qiu2023broadband}, to periodic loading techniques \cite{Eom2012a,vissers2016low,malnou2021three,gaydamachenko2022numerical,gaydamachenko2025rf,howe2025kinetic} and Floquet mode propagation \cite{pengPRXQuantumFloquet,wang2025high}, but they are generally engineered by trial and error, iterating on circuit component values to obtain a desired response.
+\cor{Controlling the ATL's dispersion relation is essential} when designing a TWPA, because a key challenge is to selectively enable mode propagation in order to favor desired parametric processes, while suppressing spurious processes that deplete pump photons and degrade noise performance \cite{remm2023intermodulation,pengPRXQuantumFloquet}.
+A phase-mismatch will prevent the exponential growth of a given process along the ATL, \cor{but to effectively suppress it, a stopband can be engineered to prevent the coherent buildup of one of the modes involved}.
+Mode filtering becomes all the more critical in devices leveraging several parametric processes, for example parametric amplification and frequency conversion \cite{malnou2025a,ranadive2024a}, where multiple pump tones can mix together \cor{and produce larger sets of spurious processes}. \cor{Heuristic} mitigation strategies exist, ranging from leveraging natural chromatic dispersion \cite{macklin2015near,white2015traveling,qiu2023broadband}, to periodic loading techniques \cite{Eom2012a,vissers2016low,malnou2021three,gaydamachenko2022numerical,gaydamachenko2025rf,howe2025kinetic} and Floquet mode propagation \cite{pengPRXQuantumFloquet,wang2025high}.

-Here, I develop a comprehensive synthesis approach for lossless ATLs by recognizing that the design space is naturally divided into two complementary approaches: periodic loading, where frequency-independent components vary spatially, and filter synthesis, where spatially-invariant components exhibit frequency-dependent responses.
+Here, I develop a \cor{theoretical framework} for lossless ATLs by recognizing that the design space is divided into two complementary \cor{synthesis} approaches: periodic loading, where frequency-independent components vary spatially, and filter synthesis, where spatially-invariant components exhibit frequency-dependent responses.
 In Sec.\,\ref{sec:ATLsynth}, I present this theoretical framework, developing both approaches and their fundamental constraints.
 In Sec.\,\ref{sec:examples}, I apply these methods to design two TWPAs: a kinetic inductance device with a novel phase-matching structure, and a backward-pumped Josephson TWPA exploiting ``ambidextrous'' transmission line behavior.
-I conclude by discussing the broader implications of systematic ATL synthesis for superconducting quantum circuits.
+I conclude by discussing the broader implications of \cor{this framework} for superconducting quantum circuits.